cheer4ftc/OpModeCamera/README.md

 The regular OpModeCamera like the one shown in DetectColor.java seems to work well.

-The linear LinearOpModeCamera is a little bit tricky.
+The linear LinearOpModeCamera seems to work well but is a little bit tricky.
 A LinearOpMode that ends "organically" can shut down the camera functions at the end of runOpMode.
 But a LinearOpMode that ends due to a stop-button press or a driver-station timeout ends abruptly without a clean way to shut down the camera functions.
 To address this, extensions of LinearOpModeCamera need to run the method stopCameraInSecs() right after waitForStart, which starts a thread that runs stopCamera after a fixed amount of time, even if the original LinearOpModeCamera is interrupted.
 This usually works well, but can cause odd behavior if you try to break it on purpose.
 For example, if you press start, stop, start, stop, start, stop repeatedly every second or so, sometimes the camera will not have fully stopped from the previous run before the next run starts.
-In typically operation, it should work OK.
+In typical operation, it works.

 Many thanks to FTC_Team5648 who provided much of the core code in this example in an FTC forum thread titled "How to use the camera as a sensor" on 9/17/15!